ericjang/ericjang.github.io/_posts/2022-07-14-robotics-generative.markdown

 **Do you have a notion of what proxy tasks make sense for robotics?**

 At the very top of the evaluation pyramid, you have the question "does the robot do the task successfully?" and lower down the evaluation pyramid you have many proxy metrics that you would hope inform you about the performance of the system.
 One analogy you can draw from the language modeling community is that bits-per-dim is your proxy metric, while a Turing Test is your end-to-end metric.
 You don't necessarily know how well the Turing Test is going to go, given a reduction in perplexity, but you know that because language models are lossless compressors, that as you approach the limit of human-level compression, it will solve the harder task.
 So we should be drawing plots of how the end-to-end metric you care about scales with each proxy metric.
 I suspect a lot of surrogate metrics (e.g. object detection mAP) will probably plateau quickly.

+As to a specific proxy metric for robotics, I think simulated task success, and hand-curated "evaluation scenarios" that test for robust policy behavior in critical states are a reasonable start.